slqdk/NoteControl/docs/frontend.md

 The top bar contains, left to right:

-1. **Vault picker** — desktop-only, rendered when the full vault list is loaded.
-Pills (avatar + name) render in original order; as many fit in the available width as the slot allows.
-The remainder fold into a **"+N ▾" trigger** at the right end of the row that opens a dropdown listing only the overflow vaults (no duplicates with what's already visible).
-When the active vault doesn't fit, it lands in the dropdown and the trigger picks up the active styling so it's still visible at a glance.
-Right-clicking the active pill (or the trigger when active is hidden) opens an **appearance popover** (12 emoji + 8 colour swatches + auto fallback) for changing the vault's icon/colour.
-On mobile and during the brief window before the vault list has loaded, the picker is replaced by a plain link to the active vault's name.
-On routes with no vault context (the bare `/vaults` empty/loading state), the slot is empty and the search box stays centred via the topbar's grid.
+1. **Brand / vault picker** — depends on context:
+   - On the vault list page: just the brand text.
+   - On any `/vaults/:vaultId/*` page with the full vault list
+     loaded: a desktop-only **vault picker**. ≤ 3 vaults render as inline pills. > 3 vaults render as the active pill + dropdown for the others.
+Right-click on the active pill opens an **appearance popover** (12 emoji + 8 colour swatches
+     + auto fallback) for changing the vault's icon/colour.
 2. **Search box** — searches the current vault.
 Submits to `/api/vaults/{id}/search`.
 Hits open the result in the editor.
 3. **Rail toggle slot** — placeholder filled by VaultLayout.
 Has two buttons (📁 toggles the tree rail, ℹ️ toggles the properties panel) in vault routes.
 Empty on routes without a shared layout.
+4. **Widgets+ button** — visible on every dashboard URL (`/vaults/:id/dashboards/:dashboardId` and the legacy `/vaults/:id/startpage` redirect).
+Drops down "Add RSS feed / Add Task area / Add Links"; selecting one fires a window `CustomEvent` that the dashboard page listens for.
-4. **Templates link** — direct route to the templates page for the current vault (in vault routes).
+5. **Templates link** — direct route to the templates page for the current vault (in vault routes).
-5. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).
+6. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).

-The "NoteControl /" brand text that used to lead the topbar's left column has been removed app-wide.

 ## Settings (web UI, not the tray)